igneus/calendarium-romanum/README.md

 ```

 **Memory management note:**
-By default, `PerpetualCalendar` caches each created `Calendar`
+Internally, `PerpetualCalendar` builds `Calendar` instances as needed
-instance *perpetually.* This is OK in most cases,
+and by default caches them *perpetually.* This is OK in most cases,
 but it can lead to memory exhaustion if you traverse an excessive
 amount of liturgical years.
 In such cases you can supply
 your own cache (a `Hash` or anything with hash-like interface)